timwie/aio-overpass/README.md

 <br>

 ## Related Projects
-- [Overpass API](https://github.com/drolbr/Overpass-API), and the [Overpass API Blog]
-- [Overpass Turbo], the best choice to prototype your queries in a browser
 - [Folium], which can be used to visualize GeoJSON on [Leaflet] maps
 - [OSMnx], which is specialized on street networks
 - [overpass-api-python-wrapper], another Python client for the Overpass API